samirpaula251-sys/dummyjson-qa-automation/README.md

-If you edit the collection inside the Postman app instead of by hand, export it (`... → Export`) and overwrite the file in `collection/` before each commit, so the repo and the app never drift apart test.
+If you edit the collection inside the Postman app instead of by hand, export it (`... → Export`) and overwrite the file in `collection/` before each commit, so the repo and the app never drift apart.